JamesB-87/Azure-Blob-to-S3/README.md

 ## S3 Bucket Configuration
-* **S3 Bucket Policy**:S3 Bucket requires a user created and not using root account, access key is generated under the IAM for said user
+* **S3 Bucket Policy**: S3 Bucket requires a user created and not using root account, access key is generated under the IAM for said user
                         The S3 bucket will require only an access policy and does not require any changes to make the bucket publicly availble
                         Access policy:
                             "{